-Localization goes beyond translating languages, though.
-It also refers to localizing time and date differences, currency, accounting standards, culturally appropriate images, symbols, and hand gestures, spelling, and other locale-specific components (including the RTL language example from above).
+However, localization is not just about translating languages.
+It also involves customizing elements like time and date formats, currency, accounting standards, culturally appropriate images, symbols, and hand gestures, as well as spelling and other locale-specific components.

-To optimize this process, create separate resource files for each language that store all the text outside of the code for your product.
+- Create separate resource files for each language, which store all the text outside of the code for your product.
 This allows you to import and export information without harming your code.
-Naming conventions come in handy here, as they allow translation management systems like Lokalise to pull the correct translation for each string of code.
-Learn more about the wide variety of file formats that Lokalise accepts.

-Another helpful step for localization as it relates to internationalization is pseudo-localization.
-Pseudo-localization is the process of “testing” the space that different languages will take up in your finished design, allowing you to understand the expansion, contraction, or vertical space needed — without actually having to conduct a translation.
+- Another useful step in localization is pseudolocalization, which involves “testing” the space that different languages will occupy in your final design.
+This allows you to understand the expansion, contraction, or vertical space needed without actually having to conduct a translation.

 Internationalization vs. localization: Both are important!

-Both internationalization and localization play an important role in optimizing your software or mobile application product for different locales and different countries.
-By combining the two — and using a translation management system like Lokalise — you can ease the process of transforming your software or mobile application product for globalization and worldwide target markets.
-Try Lokalise for 14 days today.
+Both internationalization and localization play an important role in optimizing your software or mobile application for different locales and different countries.
+By combining the two — and using a translation management system like Lokalise — you can make it easier to build and transform software so that it’s ready for release in target markets.
+Have you already internationalized your code?
+If yes, then move onto the next phase: localization.
+Try Lokalise for free for 14 days.